 The start of the World Group also coincided with NEC becoming the competition's Title Sponsor, a partnership that lasted 20 years.
 BNP Paribas took over the role in 2002 and remain Davis Cup's Title Sponsor to this day.
-The other current partners are Adecco, HP, Hugo Boss, NH Hoteles, Rolex and Wilson.
+The other current partners are Adecco, NH Hotels and Rolex.

 USA are the most successful Davis Cup nation, having lifted the trophy 32 times.
-The Americans are closely followed by Australia on 28, while France and Great Britain are in equal third place with nine wins each.
+The Americans are closely followed by Australia on 28, while Great Britain is in third place with 10 wins.

 For more information about Davis Cup by BNP Paribas, including drawsheets, results, news and photos, visit the competition's official website.